The full catalog.

 Three architectural commitments

+Three-core CPU separation.
 Planner / Worker / Monitor run on distinct Claude tiers — the reasoning sandwich.
 No agent grades its own exam; the Monitor is the only component that can gate a commit.

+Git as memory, not sidecar.
 Branches = execution contexts.
 Commits = checkpoints. git show = demand paging. reset --hard = rollback.
 Every kernel artifact is committed — nothing lives in a progress file.

+Build to delete.
 Every subsystem is opt-in, not load-bearing.
 When next-gen models self-evaluate reliably, disable the Monitor — the kernel's git-based abstractions survive untouched.

 Production outcomes